 It is strongly recommended that you find a lawyer with experience in domestic violence, contested custody and possibly child abuse as early in the process as you can.
 Sometimes your local domestic violence shelter can help, even if you don’t stay in the shelter itself.

 Winning in Court

 You’re going to need help.

-As horrible as it sounds, if your partner has abused you, and, or your child, the odds of you being able to protect your child from further abuse and trauma is low.
+As horrible as it sounds, if your partner has abused you and/or your child, the odds of you being able to protect your child from further abuse and trauma is low.
 To succeed in the legal system and protect your child you will need specialized help.
-Here are some resources that may be able to help, and you’ll find this link useful if your custody case involves child sexual abuse.
+Here are some resources that may be able to help.
+If your custody case involves child sexual abuse, visit this link.

 Family Court Custody Crisis

 New research from the Department of Justice confirms what many mothers know already.
 The family court custody crisis means too many courts are making dangerous decisions that send children of divorce to live with violent domestic abusers and child molesters.
 Studies show this is the rule, not the exception.